jasonrandrews/arm-software-developers/content/en/compilers/install_armclang.md

 ## Using the compiler supplied with Arm Development Studio {#armds}

 The easiest way to access and setup the compiler is to use the version provided with [Arm Development Studio](https://developer.arm.com/Tools%20and%20Software/Arm%20Development%20Studio).
-The particular Development Studio version will contain the latest compiler version available at the time of release of that version, and is generally up to date with the stand alone compiler.
+A given Development Studio version will contain the latest compiler version available at the time of release, and is generally up to date.

+Notes
-Note: Arm Compiler for Embedded FuSa is NOT installed as part of Arm Development Studio.\
+- Arm Compiler for Embedded FuSa is not _installed_ as part of Arm Development Studio, and must be downloaded seperately.
-Note: Cortex-M users can also use the compiler as provided with [Keil MDK](https://www2.keil.com/mdk5).
+- Cortex-M users can also use the compiler as provided with [Keil MDK](https://www2.keil.com/mdk5).

 ## Download standalone compiler packages {#download}